Adroiti/docs-for-code-review-tools/TSLint/no-boolean-literal-compare.md

-Pattern: No boolean literal compare
+Pattern: Unnecessary compare to boolean literal

 Issue: -

 ## Description

-Warns on comparison to a boolean literal, as in `x === true`.
+Warns on unnecessary comparison to a boolean literal, as in `x === true`.

 ## Further Reading